matthias-research/cuda-demos/README.md

 cd vcpkg
 .\bootstrap-vcpkg.bat

-# Install freeglut
+# Install required libraries (static versions - no DLLs needed!)
-.\vcpkg install freeglut:x64-windows
+.\vcpkg install freeglut:x64-windows-static glew:x64-windows-static

 # Integrate with Visual Studio
 .\vcpkg integrate install
 ```

+**Note:** The project uses **static libraries** so you don't need any DLLs.
+Everything is compiled into the executable.

-#### Option 2: Manual Installation
+#### Option 2: Manual Installation (Advanced)

-1. Download FreeGLUT binaries for Windows
+1. Download FreeGLUT and GLEW **static library** versions for Windows
-2. Extract and copy:
-   - `freeglut.dll` to your Windows\System32 folder (or project directory)
+2. Build as static libraries or download pre-built static versions
+3. Update `CudaDemos.vcxproj`:
-   - `freeglut.lib` to a library folder
+   - Add include directories to `AdditionalIncludeDirectories`
-   - Header files to an include folder
+   - Add library directories to `AdditionalLibraryDirectories`
-3. Update the project properties to include these paths
+   - Make sure `GLEW_STATIC` and `FREEGLUT_STATIC` are defined in preprocessor definitions

+**Note:** Using vcpkg is much easier and handles all paths automatically!

 ## Building the Project